 Notwithstanding, it appears that for the most part, an animal engages in a same-gender sex act only when it does not have access to a partner of the opposite gender.
 Access could be denied by a shortage within the population or simply by the separation of distance.
 This could also be the case with humans.
 In humans, however, denial of access is more strongly imposed by a cultural barrier deliberately erected by vested interests within society.

-There's an established ethos within many human societies that males should be aggressive and adversarial while females should be reconciliatory and submissive.
+There is an established ethos within many human societies that males should be aggressive and adversarial while females should be reconciliatory and submissive.
 I believe that these are highly exacerbated manifestations of the natural differences between male and female dispositions.
 They are infused into the national culture by the State to prepare men with the mentality to kill on its behalf when necessary in order to further the ambitions of its elite.

-Consequently, if a particular man is by nature inclusive and conciliatory, he has three options.
+Consequently, if a particular man is by nature inclusive and conciliatory, he has 3 options.
 1) He can consciously modify his behaviour to conform to the masculine norm of his society, 2) he can be himself and be regarded by society as odd, 3) he can over-react and exaggerate his inclusive and conciliatory self, becoming what is often derogatorily described as camp.
 And society almost universally equates being camp with being homosexual.
 Social pressures even convince the camp person himself that he is naturally homosexual, thereby inducing him to become so.

 Isolated during adolescence in a boys-only school with no sisters of similar age within his family.
 Moved from city to city, school to school, neighbourhood to neighbourhood in his father's on-going quest to keep in work.
 These situations of modern society deprive a young man of the social skills necessary to relate with a woman.
 The last girls he saw were children in infants school.
 They are long gone and scattered in far-flung parts of the country or the world.